metafates/gache/README.md

 There are great caching libraries out there, but none of them fit my needs or not as simple as I'd like to.
 So I decided to write my own and share it with the world. 🐳

+> Work in progress, I wouldn't reccommend using it now

 ## Installation

 ```bash